mimo3016/Property-Manager/README.md

 # Property-Manager
-Developed a MySQL database to efficiently manage property owners, tenants, maintenance records, and agents.
-Implemented advanced SQL queries, including JOINs and aggregate functions, to track leases, monitor maintenance requests, and calculate agent commissions, ensuring streamlined property management.
+This project is a comprehensive MySQL database system designed to streamline property management operations.
+It efficiently tracks property owners, tenants, maintenance requests, and real estate agents, while also managing property listings, lease agreements, and agent commissions.

+The system includes advanced SQL queries, such as JOINs and aggregate functions, to enable efficient data retrieval for lease tracking, maintenance request status updates, and commission calculations.